 The shop's former manager, Kate Strafford, seems to have been hit hardest by unemployment.

 It is the first time in 44 years she has been without work.

 "I'm depressed - I haven't been sleeping - I've lost about a stone and a half in weight."

 She says she goes through a range of emotions.
 "When I feel really down, I'm thinking they want someone experienced but half my age," she says.

 "Then I start thinking someone will take me on with my experience and accept my age.
-I'm 59 not 89."'Let down by everything'
+I'm 59 not 89."

 John Faber, 30, was the supervisor in the shop.
 He's also still looking for work, and faces the same problem as many unemployed people.